Zabamund/T22_getting_started/Installation_and_setup.md

 ---

-## Running python
+## Running Python

 Python is a program installed on your computer, and it can be used in different ways, e.g.:
-- executing python code in an interactive session
+- executing Python code in an interactive session
-- running a python script directly from the operating system
+- running a Python script directly from the operating system
 - in a Jupyter notebook, Binder instance, Google Collab, etc.

-Note: we run python from the command-line interface (CLI) either
+Note: we run Python from the command-line interface (CLI) either
-- (1) as a simple code editor for example to quickly check out a python feature or
+- (1) as a simple code editor for example to quickly check out a Python feature or
-- (2) as a script runner where we invoke python from the CLI but pass a python script to it to execute or
+- (2) as a script runner where we invoke Python from the CLI but pass a Python script to it to execute or
 - (3) in a notebook-like environment

 ---

-## NEXT: intro to python notebook!
+## NEXT: intro to Python notebook!